PuppyKhan/jebe/README.md

 Implementing a couple of algorithms in Go for fun

-Each acts upon "type Item interface{}" for value and needs custom defined comparison functions so they work for any data, not just int.
+Each acts upon `type Item interface{}` for value and needs custom defined comparison functions so they work for any data, not just int.

 ## Packages